aranor01/theta/README.md

 # Theta - transform text by template

-This extension transforms the current line, word, document, selected text or the clipboard using the Eta template engine.
+This vscode extension transforms the current line, word, document, selected text or the clipboard using the Eta template engine.
+You can create your own set of tools to speed up repetitive coding tasks and text manipulation using just a little JavaScript.

 ## Quick Start and Basic Usage